negamiri/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone built using HTML, CSS, JS, jQuery and AJAX.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Users can insert a tweet by clicking "Compose" and inserting a max 140-letter tweet in the text form.
+Upon clicking "Tweet", users can see their tweet appear on the feed.

 ## Getting Started